BoldingBruggeman/fabm-ihamocc/README.md

 ## How to run a FABM-IHAMOCC simulation

-A `fabm.yaml` file with the PISCES configuration is provided under `<IHAMOCCDIR>/testcases`.
+A `fabm.yaml` file with the iHAMOCC configuration is provided under `<IHAMOCCDIR>/testcases`.
 You can drop this file in the working directory of a FABM-compatible model such as GOTM to use it during simulation.
 Note that for GOTM, you will also need to ensure that `fabm/use` is set to `true` in `gotm.yaml`.
 Otherwise GOTM would run with physics only.

 ## To do